 When the Keepers House was placed on the National Registry of Historic Places in 1973, the U.S. Forest Service looked for alternative uses that would allow the Keepers House to be more accessible to the public and to share the rich history.
 It was decided that a Bed & Breakfast would make this feasible.

 Heceta Head entered a new era in 1995, when Mike and Carol Korgan were chosen to be the first Innkeeper’s for the Heceta Lighthouse Bed & Breakfast.
 As volunteers, the Korgans helped start the careful restoration of the interior.
 Now retired, their daughter Michelle continues to restore the Keepers House and invite the public to enjoy this National Treasure.

 The Interpretive Center

 The Keeper’s House Interpretive Center

 The Keeper’s House offers guided tours from knowledgeable docents during the summer months.
 The Interpretive Center is located on the first floor of the Keeper’s House.
 Tours are given Memorial Day weekend through Labor Day, everyday from 11 to 3 p.m. except Wednesdays and during special events.
 Throughout the year personal tours may be arranged by appointment for individuals, educational groups, historic societies and civic organizations.
 Tours will not be given on days we have special events such as weddings.
 To confirm tour dates or arrange a tour beyond the regular tour season please call 1-866-547-3696.
 There is no charge for tours, but donations are used to support the interpretive center and restoration of the Lightkeeper's House.
 Public parking is located at the Heceta Head Lighthouse State Scenic Viewpoint.
 A $5 fee per vehicle is required for the day use area.

-Tours are given year round, staffing and weather permitting.
-In March tours are available Friday through Monday 11-3.
+Tours are given year round 11-3, staffing and weather permitting.
 The lighthouse observation area is open year round during park hours.
 To arrange a tour beyond the regular tour schedule, please call 1-541-547-3416.
 For more information, visit Oregon State Parks.

 The Gift Shop